jsdoublel/nw/README.md

 - Track progress on lists
 	- You can search through public lists on your Letterboxd profile, as well as retrieve list from URLs.
-	- List can be set as Ordered (suggests the next unwatched film) or Unordered (selects a random unwatched film).
+	- List can be set as "Ordered" (suggests the next unwatched film) or "Unordered" (selects a random unwatched film).
 - Search up film details
     - Allows you to quickly search though films via TMDB.
     - Once a film is selected you can